sindresorhus/Plash/readme.md

 ## Features

 - Show a remote or local website
-- Interact with the website (“Browse Mode”)
+- Interact with the website (“Browsing Mode”)
 - Automatically reload the website at a custom interval
 - Add multiple websites
 - Show the website on a different display